AdyaaKhera/WarehouseAMR/README.md

 - An Arduino-based autonomous mobile robot that follows lines, detects and avoids obstacles, and picks up/drops loads using servo mechanisms.
 - This project combines **embedded systems**, **robot control**, and **real-time sensor integration**.
+- For more information or images related to the project, please visit my LinkedIn.

 ---

 ## Features